 Unless authorized by the car rental company, generally you are not permitted to take your rental car past the snow line in Jindabyne (New South Wales) or Bright (Victoria).

 During winter in the Southern hemisphere, it's a great time to ski in the Australian states of Victoria, New South Wales, Tasmania and the Australian Capital Territory.
 In the high country, skiing has been popular since 1861, first reported in the town of Kiandra, NSW, during the gold rush years.
-In Mount Buffalo, Victoria, they built the first ski tow back in 1936, and Aussie skiers went to the Winter Olympics for the first time in 1952.
+Here are some of the popular alpine areas in Australia:

 Renting a car to go to the snow can be a little bit confusing.
 Suppliers such as Hertz, Thrifty and Europcar have different terms and conditions and rates when it comes to taking a rental car to an area deemed as a 'Snow Zone'.
 Have a look below.